Best Superfoods for Energy and Immunity

 Leafy Greens and Cruciferous Vegetables

 If you had to choose one category of food to prioritize, it should be green vegetables.
-The nutrient density of leafy greens is unmatched, and regularly eating them is one of the strongest predictors of long-term health.
-Spinach is particularly iron-rich, which supports oxygen transport and prevents anemia-related fatigue, and incorporating iron-rich greens into your diet can help maintain healthy levels.
+The nutrient density of leafy greens is unmatched, and regularly eating them is one of strongest predictors of long-term health.
+Spinach is particularly iron-rich, supporting oxygen transport and preventing anemia-related fatigue, and incorporating iron-rich greens into your diet can help maintain healthy levels.

-Cruciferous vegetables including broccoli, Brussels sprouts, cauliflower, and cabbage contain compounds like indole-3-carbinol that support hormonal balance and liver function.
-These vegetables are slightly bitter, which signals the presence of beneficial compounds.
+Cruciferous vegetables including broccoli, Brussels sprouts, cauliflower, and cabbage contain compounds like indole-3-carbinol supporting hormonal balance and liver function.
+These vegetables are slightly bitter, signaling presence of beneficial compounds.
 Try roasting them with olive oil and garlic, or steaming them lightly to preserve nutrients while improving digestibility.
 These vegetables have been extensively studied for their ability to reduce cancer risk and support immune function.

 Healthy Fats That Fuel Your Body